 So to make up for the fable that Aesop forgot to write, here is the tale of The Quince And The Cordial.

 - 350g caster sugar

 I have the brilliant chef Skye Gyngell to thank for this idea.
-Preheat the oven to 160 degrees C. Wash the quinces and rub them dry with a cloth, to remove the soft fuzz that adorns them.
+Preheat the oven to 150 degrees C. Wash the quinces and rub them dry with a cloth, to remove the soft fuzz that adorns them.
 Don’t bother to peel or core them, but simply line them up in a baking tray.
 Sprinkle over the sugar and pour in the water.
-Cover very loosely with aluminium foil and bake in the oven for between 3 to 4 hours.
+Cover with aluminium foil and bake in the oven for between 3 to 4 hours.

 My quinces were very large and needed the full 4 hours to be rendered soft and for the juice to be richly pink.
 Allow the quinces to cool in the liquid.
 Remove the fruit and tip the juice into a jug.
-My quinces made 1.2 litres of cordial.
+My quinces made 1 litre of cordial.
 It will keep for up to 2 weeks in the fridge, but I prefer to decant mine into small plastic bottles and freeze it.
 That way I can pluck a bottle triumphantly out of the freezer whenever needed, for an impromptu, showy cocktail.
 The rule is 50/50 of cordial to prosecco, sparkling apple juice or fizzy water with ice.